 Even the best-run franchises are never totally passive.

-Becoming a Silent Franchise Partner – Now Your Investing
+Becoming a Silent Franchise Partner – Now You're Investing

 One way to make a franchise more of an investment is to team up with someone who will handle the management of the operation, while you act as a silent partner putting up the upfront capital.
 You’ll be investing in the business, and getting return on your investment (assuming it’s profitable).